mtl3jx/pokefarmq-iv-checker/README.md

 ### Disclaimer

 PokéFarm Field IV Viewer is an independent fan-made tool and is not affiliated with or endorsed by PokéFarm.
+The developer of this tool is not responsible for any actions that may users choose to take with it (ex.
+Shelter Surfing).